Nexis-Network/homepage/content/docs/unused/prisma-guide.md

 ---
-title: Use Prisma with Exzo Network
+title: Use Prisma with Nexis Network
-subtitle: Follow this step-by-step guide to learn how to use Prisma with Exzo Network
+subtitle: Follow this step-by-step guide to learn how to use Prisma with Nexis Network
 enableTableOfContents: true
 isDraft: false
 redirectFrom: